praw-dev/praw/docs/pages/exceptions.rst

 A temporary issue at reddit's end.
 Usually only happens when the servers are under very heavy pressure.
-Since it's a temporary issue, PRAW will automatically retry the request to you.
+Since it's a temporary issue, PRAW will automatically retry the request for you.
 If you're seeing this error then PRAW has either failed with this request 3 times in a row or it's a request that adds something to reddit's database like :meth:`~praw.objects.Submission.add_comment`.
 In this case, the error may be